East Side, West Side (1949 film): At release

+Recent critiques

+The film is rarely mentioned in accounts of late-1940s cinema, with most that do referring to tensions between the stars.
+One writer noted that Stanwyck had been cuckolded in real life by her then-husband Robert Taylor, who had an affair with Ava Gardner, and then "had to submit to the indignity of being cuckolded on screen by the same young woman that same year."

 Both Steven H. Scheuer's Movies on TV (1972–73 edition) and Leonard Maltin's Classic Movie Guide (third edition, 2015) gave East Side, West Side 2½ stars (out of 4), with Scheuer characterizing it as a "[S]lickly mounted soap opera set in the chic world of the wealthy social set of New York" and adding that "Miss Stanwyck overacts" and "Ava slinks in and out of the proceedings as a femme fatale".
 Maltin described the film as a "[S]tatic MGM version of Marcia Davenport's superficial novel" and summarized that "Stanwyck and Mason have pivotal roles as chic N.Y.C. society couple with abundant marital woes, stirred up by alluring Gardner and understanding Heflin."

 Among British references, David Shipman in his 1984 The Good Film and Video Guide gave it 1 ["Recommended with reservations"] (out of 4) stars, noting that it is "[A] terribly well-bred soap-opera about a New York couple who need a spot of sorting out."
 He described Mason's character as "a notorious philanderer currently stuck on Ava Gardner", Stanwyck as "long-suffering and neglected" and the supporting cast as "[I]nvolved in their not too engrossing affairs".

+A 2025 critical reappraisal of LeRoy's work, the anthology "Mervyn LeRoy Comes to Town," maintains that the film's emphasis on infidelity and the "less than galvanizing adventures of the central characters" has "tended to blind critics to the real qualities and pleasures of East Side, West Side."
+The book asserts that "there are many moments that demonstrate a careful, artful attention to the details of decor, gesture, sound and performance."

+The film made use of textiles created by the noted designer Dorothy Liebes.
+Writing for the Cooper Hewitt, Smithsonian Design Museum at the time of a 2023 exhibit of her work, writer Matthew J. Kennedy observed: "Liebes textiles excel materially through the motion picture; despite being devoid of color, they still read as Liebes’s designs.
+They also contribute to the use of modern design in film set decoration to characterize that which is anti-traditional, transgressive, and—in the case of East Side, West Side—glamorous and sexy."